Mercury exploration

 BepiColombo mission

-The trajectory of these flybys was proposed by the Italian scientist Guiseppe(Bepi) Colombo (1920-1984).
-He is also known by the study of the secret that the period of rotation (58 days) and the cycle of revolution round the sun (88 days) of Mercury have the relation of 2:3 correctly.
+The trajectory of these flybys was proposed by the Italian scientist Giuseppe(Bepi) Colombo (1920-1984).
+He is also known by the study of the mystery that the rotation period (58 days) and the revolution period around the sun (88 days) of Mercury is in the 2:3 resonance.

 "BepiColombo" project, named after him by ESA, is the first large-sized Europe-Japan joint mission.
-This mission consists of two orbiters and aims the interdisciplenary and comprehensive studies of Mercury, including the magnetic field, the magnetosphere, the interior, and the surface.
+This mission consists of two orbiters and aims interdisciplinary and comprehensive studies of Mercury, including the magnetic field, the magnetosphere, the interior, and the surface.

 • Mercury Planetary Orbiter (MPO)

-The 3-axis stabilized spacecraft provided from ESA.
-It studies geology, composition, inner structure, and exosphere.
+The 3-axis stabilized spacecraft provided by ESA.
+Geology, composition, inner structure, and exosphere will be examined.

 • Mercury Magnetospheric Orbiter (MMO)

-The spin stabilized spacecraft provided from JAXA.
-It studies magnetic field, atmosphere, Magnetosphere, and inner interplanetary space.
+The spin stabilized spacecraft provided by JAXA.
+Magnetic field, atmosphere, magnetosphere, and inner interplanetary space will be studied.

 Road to Mercury

-They are combined with Solar Electric Propulsion Module (SEPM: provided from ESA), and Chemical Propulsion Module (CPM: provided from ESA).
+MMO and MPO will be combined with Solar Electric Propulsion Module (SEPM: provided from ESA), and Chemical Propulsion Module (CPM: provided from ESA).
 The Unified module will be launched with Ariane 5 rocket, and travel together to Mercury.
-Launch time aims 2013, in the plan at 2006 Feb.
+Launch time aims August 2015, in the plan at October 2012.

-In the interplanetary space, the unified module is promoted by the SEPM which makes "small but steady/continuous" propulsion, associated with swingbys with the Moon, Venus, and Mercury.
-Just before the arrival to Mercury, SEPM will be separated.
-After that, the Unified module will make rapid slow-down by the CPM, and go into "the MMO orbit" around the Mercury.
+In the interplanetary space, the unified module will be propelled by the SEPM which makes "small but steady/continuous" propulsion, associated with swingbys with the Moon, Venus, and Mercury.
+Just before the insertion into the orbit around Mercury, SEPM will be separated.
+After the separation of SEPM, the unified module will make a rapid slow-down by the CPM to come into the planned MMO orbit around Mercury.
+We will separate MMO at this stage to begin independent operations, and the CPM will make the second propulsion for lowering the orbit of MPO.
+Finally, MPO will be separated from the CPM.

-Both spacecraft will make observation of 1 earth year (4 Mercury years).
+Both spacecraft will make scientific observations for more than 1 earth year (4 Mercury years).

 Mercury: Technical Challenge